 Listing 12-5: Extract a parse_config function from main

 We’re still collecting the command line arguments into a vector, but instead of assigning the argument value at index 1 to the variable query and the argument value at index 2 to the variable filename within the main function, we pass the whole vector to the parse_config function.
-The parse_config function then holds the logic that knows which argument goes in which variable, and passes the values back to main.
-We still create the query and filename variables in main, but main no longer has the responsibility of knowing how the command line arguments and variables correspond.
+The parse_config function then holds the logic that determines which argument goes in which variable, and passes the values back to main.
+We still create the query and filename variables in main, but main no longer has the responsibility of determining how the command line arguments and variables correspond.

 This may seem like overkill for our small program, but we’re refactoring in small, incremental steps.
 After making this change, run the program again to verify that the argument parsing still works.
 It’s good to check your progress often, as that will help you identify the cause of problems when they occur.